 But these bad habits aside, contemporary economics is hardly a paean to markets and selfishness.
 The typical course in microeconomics spends more time on market failures and how to fix them than on the magic of competitive markets.
 The typical macroeconomics course focuses on how governments can solve problems of unemployment, inflation, and instability rather than on the “classical” model where the economy is self-adjusting.
 The typical finance course revolves around financial crises, excessive risk-taking, and other malfunctions of financial systems.
 In fact, the “competitive equilibrium model” in which free markets are maximally efficient—even if they are not good for fair distribution—is the dominant framework only in introductory economics courses.
 Thoughtful economists (of which there are many) quickly move away from it.

 Moreover, economics research has become significantly more applied and empirical since the 1990s.
-The share of academic publications that use data and carry out empirical analysis has increased substantially in all sub-fields within economics and currently exceeds 60 percent in labor economics, development economics, international economics, public finance, and macroeconomics.
+The share of academic publications that use data and carry out empirical analysis has increased substantially in all subfields and currently exceeds 60 percent in labor economics, development economics, international economics, public finance, and macroeconomics.
 This is important because systematic empirical evidence is a disciplining device against ideological policy prescriptions.
 The recent empirical bent makes it more difficult to idolize markets because it makes it more difficult to ignore inconvenient facts.
-Recent empirical findings, for example, have found that international trade produces large adverse effects on some local communities; minimum wages do not reduce employment; and financial liberalization produces crises rather than faster economic growth.
+Recent empirical findings, for example, show that international trade produces large adverse effects on some local communities; minimum wages do not reduce employment; and financial liberalization produces crises rather than faster economic growth.

 Consider even the simplest economic setting of a perfectly competitive market economy.
 When an economist draws a supply-and-demand diagram on the black board, she may not list all the institutional prerequisites that lie behind the two curves.
 Firms have property rights over their assets and can enforce their contracts with suppliers.
 They have access to credit, can rely on public infrastructure such as transportation and power, and are protected from thieves and bandits.
 Their employees accept the terms of employment and show up at work each day.
 Consumers have all the information they need to make reasonable choices.
 They are reasonably confident that firms do not cheat them.
 There is a stable unit of value and means of exchange for buying and selling goods.

 Clearly markets rely on a wide range of institutions; they are “embedded” in institutions, as Karl Polanyi would say.
 But how should those institutions be designed?
 Take property rights as an example.
 The Coase theorem suggests it does not matter for efficiency how property rights are allocated as long as transaction costs are zero.
-But the caveat does a lot of work here: transactions costs matter greatly.
+But the caveat does a lot of work here: transaction costs matter greatly.
 So, we must make choices.
 Should a job belong to a company, a worker, or a combination?
 Perhaps the company itself should be owned by a third party—a local government entity, say—and simply ensure incentive compatibility for managers and workers.
 That might sound crazy to most Americans, but China has eked unprecedented rates of economic growth out of such a property-rights regime.
 Perhaps employers should have property rights (for a fixed period) only over new assets they create, with existing assets distributed among other claimants.
 That too sounds crazy, unless we realize that is exactly what the patent system does, giving innovators temporary ownership over new “intellectual property.”
 Perhaps the government, on behalf of the general public, should retain part ownership of new technologies since so much of innovation relies on public infrastructure (public R&D and subsidies, higher education, the legal regime, etc.).
 The choices that need to be made must consider distributional concerns and depend both on our ultimate objectives and the potential fit with local context.

 As we grapple with new realities created by digitization, demographics, and their impacts on labor markets, such questions about the allocation of property rights among different claimants become crucial.
 Economics does not necessarily have definite answers here.
 Nor does it provide the appropriate distributional weights (how to weigh the returns to workers, employers, and the government, and what procedural and deontological constraints should be respected).
-But it does supply the tools needed to lay out the tradeoffs, thus contributing to a more informed democratic debate.
+But it does supply the tools needed to lay out the trade-offs, thus contributing to a more informed democratic debate.

 The same kind of institutional indeterminacy pervades all other policy domains.
 Which labor market institutions minimize job insecurity without jeopardizing employment creation?
 How do we best provide social protection without blunting economic incentives?
 What kind of financial regulations ensure financial stability without blocking financial innovation?
 What kind of monetary and fiscal rules are best for an open economy?
 Economics does not provide a fixed answer to these questions.
 Instead, it highlights the potential consequences of different arrangements.